alexgorji/verysimpletree/README.rst

-An abstract lightweight tree class for managing tree structures in musicxml and musicscore packages.
+An abstract lightweight tree class for managing tree structures.